Cannistra94/Functional_connectivity_analysis_coupled_with_blood_biomarkers_data/README.md

 - Plasma phosphorylated tau protein levels (Tau-PT217 and Tau-PT181)
 - Resting-state fMRI functional connectivity, particularly hippocampal networks
-- Cognitive performance in people with knee OA vs. age- and gender-matched pain-free controls Our goal is to clarify biological pathways linking OA to dementia risk.
+- Cognitive performance in people with knee OA vs. age- and gender-matched pain-free controls

 🧪 Data & Preprocessing
  - Plasma Biomarker Analysis
 - Compared biomarker distributions between OA patients and controls using independent samples t-tests and ANCOVA (adjusting for age, sex, and education).